THIS WHOLE ESCAPADE always elicits mixed emotions within me.

 In retrospect, I look back now and recognize why the shepherds took this step.
 They wanted to impress upon the Benson family what they would, and would not tolerate.
 They wanted to communicate their stance on unity (Eph.
 4) and harmony within the congregation.
 They understood their role as overseers of the local church (Acts 20:28ff), and they were determined to protect the body of Christ from attacks without and within.

 Good shepherds do that (1 Thess.
 5:20-21; 1 John 4:1ff).
 They ask you to take your shoes off.
 They check your luggage, as it were.
-They gently probe for answers.
+They gently and lovingly probe for answers.

 Elders, are you asking questions?
 Are you active in protecting the flock over which you shepherd?
 Do you take the time to introduce yourselves to new sheep?
 Do you ask questions in a non-threatening environment, in a loving way, to communicate your concern for the precious body of Christ?